bzminer/bzminer/README.md

             "username": "rig", // username/worker name to use

-            "lhr_only": false // if true only lhr cards will mine to this pool
+            "lhr_only": false, // if true only lhr cards will mine to this pool

-            "delay_before_connection_retry": 3000 // milliseconds between each reconnection retry (minimum is 1 second)
+            "delay_before_connection_retry": 3000, // milliseconds between each reconnection retry (minimum is 1 second)

-        }],
+            "no_work_timeout": 30000, // ms after connection begins before no work timeout is triggered and reconnection happens

+            "test": false, // run this algo in test mode (will not connect to a pool)

+            "test_iteration_ms": 15000 //  seconds between new work in test mode }],

     "pool": [0,1], // one or more pools to mine to. devices that do not specify will mine to these pools (these are indices into the pool_config list)